GSA-TTS/10x-website/README.md

 ### How to access Cloud Pages build for all branches in the 10x Website

-Below is the cloud.gov link to the build for the `main` branch:
+Below is the cloud.gov base url for branches:

 `https://federalist-37831b52-7633-429a-9a79-14298034dd54.sites.pages.cloud.gov/preview/gsa-tts/10x-website/`